dashadowofcat/pori-translated/README.md

 ![alt text](https://github.com/ascdragonite/Pori-Translated/blob/main/source%20code/DialogueMod/bin/Thumbnail.png)
 ## Pori-Translated

-A mod that translates ori and the will of the wisps's text and dialogue into poorly translated versions
+This mod poorly translated **Ori and the Will of the Wisps**.
+The texts and dialogues are translated through 64 languages and translating back to English.

-**Warning:** some translations might be NSFW
+**Warning:** Please be aware that some of the texts/dialogues the translator put out may contain NSFW.

 ## Instructions:
 1. Download **MelonLoader** from https://melonwiki.xyz/#/